collabnix/terraform/README.md

 ![My image](https://github.com/collabnix/terraform/blob/master/images/wordle.png)

-Terraform Labs brings you tutorials that help you get hands-on experience using Terraform, Docker & Kubernetes.
-Here you will find complete documentation of labs and tutorials that will help you, no matter if you are a beginner, SysAdmin, IT Pro or Developer.
-Yes, you read it right !
-Its $0 learning platform.
+Terraform Labs brings you tutorials that help you get hands-on experience using Terraform, Kubernetes & Cloud.
+Here you will find complete documentation of labs and tutorials around Terraform CLI, Configuration Language, sub-commands, providers, Registry and much more..

 #  Getting Started in 3 Simple Steps